2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/dynamic-code/object-app.md

 ### Get All Data Items of a Content Type
 `App.Data["ContentTypeName"]` will give you a [stream](xref:ToSic.Eav.DataSources.IDataStream) of all entities of that type.
-In most cases you'll use an `AsDynamic(...)` to use it efficiently in loops etc. because most of the razor templating will prefer a [DynamicEntity][DynamicEntity] to a pure IEntity-object.
+In most cases you'll use an `AsDynamic(...)` to use it efficiently in loops etc. because most of the razor templating will prefer a [DynamicEntity](xref:HowTo.DynamicCode.Entity) to a pure IEntity-object.
 Here's an example:

 ```cs
 @foreach(var post in AsDynamic(App.Data["BlogPost"]))